Inspur K-UX: Overview

 Inspur K-UX 1.0 was certified for the Linux Standard Base (LSB 4.0) in 2012.
 K-UX 1.0 was compiled for the IA-64 architecture (Itanium).

 Inspur K-UX 2.0 was one of six commercial operating systems that have versions certified to The Open Group UNIX 03 standard (the others being macOS, Solaris, IBM AIX, HP-UX, and EulerOS).
 The operating system was certified running on the Inspur Tiansuo K1.
 The operating system was compiled for the x86-64 architecture.
 The UNIX 03 conformance statement for Inspur K-UX 2.0 shows that the standard C compiler is from the GNU Compiler Collection (gcc), and the system is a Linux distribution in the Red Hat family tree.

 Inspur K-UX 2.2 is featured in SPEC benchmark results, running on the Inspur K1 800 server.
 The benchmark results describe an Intel Xeon-based server running Inspur K-UX Server 2.2.
 The operating system appears to be based on Red Hat Enterprise Linux 6 for the x86-64 architecture.

-Inspur K-UX 3.0 was also certified as a UNIX OS, although, according to the same website, its certification expired on 3 February 2019 and has not yet been renewed.
+Inspur K-UX 3.0 was also certified as a UNIX OS, although, according to the same website, its certification expired on 3 February 2019 and has not been renewed.